Top 10 Greatest Mathematicians of All Time

 1 Leonhard Euler Leonhard Euler was a Swiss mathematician and physicist who made pioneering contributions to several areas of mathematics, including calculus, number theory, and topology.
 Born in 1707, he wrote more than 800 papers during his lifetime and is known for introducing much of the mathematical notation used today.
 Euler's work in mechanics, fluid dynamics, optics, and astronomy also had a lasting impact.
 He continued to work prolifically even after losing his eyesight later in life.

+Why is there even a discussion about this?
 Just look at his scope in quality and quantity.
+Nobody comes close.

 2 Srinivasa Ramanujan Srinivasa Ramanujan was an Indian mathematician known for his extraordinary contributions to mathematical analysis, number theory, infinite series, and continued fractions.
 Born in 1887 in Erode, India, he was largely self-taught and produced a wealth of original theorems and ideas.
 Although he had almost no formal training in pure mathematics, Ramanujan's work has continued to inspire mathematicians.
 He died at the young age of 32, but his legacy in the realm of mathematics endures.

-He developed mathematical functions including what is now known as mock modular forms based on what one would call his "visions" just by thought and without proof in most cases.
-None of his work has been repudiated to this date, albeit there have been corrections and improvements and mathematicians who came after him have been able to proof most of Ramanujan's work.
-His mathematical model that points to the existence of black holes, a full 100 years before there was any concept of black holes (let alone a fully developed theory) show's his brilliance as a mathematician.
-His influence has also been rightly noted in development of string theory.
+Mathematicians who came after him have been able to prove most of Ramanujan's work.
+His mathematical model that points to the existence of black holes, a full 100 years before there was any concept of black holes (let alone a fully developed theory), showcases his brilliance as a mathematician.
+His influence has also been rightly noted in the development of string theory.

 3 Carl Friedrich Gauss Carl Friedrich Gauss was a German mathematician born in 1777, renowned for his contributions to number theory, statistics, algebra, and many other fields.
 Often referred to as the "Prince of Mathematicians," Gauss was a child prodigy who went on to make groundbreaking discoveries in a variety of mathematical disciplines.
 His work in astronomy and physics was also influential.
 His theorem in number theory, known as the Gaussian law, among many other discoveries, has a lasting legacy.

-Gauss took the baton from Euler and worked on hard problems.
-Not as prolific as Euler because he preferred more rigorous proofs.
-I think he was that much more influential.
 Mathematics is a subject that becomes more difficult as we progress.
-Who knows who would have been the best had everybody started with similar state of knowledge.
-Euler, Gauss, Gauss, Euler, or von Neuman.
+Who knows who would have been the best had everybody started with a similar state of knowledge.
+Euler, Gauss, Gauss, Euler, or von Neumann.
 I'm going for Gauss, maybe I just like number theory.

 4 Isaac Newton Isaac Newton was an English mathematician, physicist, and astronomer born in 1643.
 He is most famous for his laws of motion and the law of universal gravitation.
 Newton's "Mathematical Principles of Natural Philosophy" laid the groundwork for classical mechanics and has been regarded as one of the most important works in the history of science.
 In mathematics, he developed the foundations of calculus, although there is some contention over the extent to which he shares this achievement with Leibniz.

 He is the only human being to be argued as the greatest mathematician ever and the greatest physicist ever at the same time.
+Gauss is cool but only a mathematician.
+Einstein is fine and dandy but only a physicist.
+Newton is in a league of his own.
+I don't know of what kind of thing this creature is made of.

 5 Euclid Euclid was an ancient Greek mathematician, often referred to as the "father of geometry" for his work in the field.
 He lived around 300 BC and his most famous contribution is the book "Elements," which has been used as the main textbook for teaching mathematics, particularly geometry, until modern times.
 The "Elements" consists of thirteen books covering topics from plane geometry to number theory.
 Euclid's work has had a profound influence on mathematics, serving as the main textbook for teaching mathematics (particularly geometry) until the late 19th or early 20th century.

-Father of geometry should be on top of the list.
+The father of geometry should be on top of the list.

 6 Archimedes Archimedes was an ancient Greek mathematician, engineer, and physicist, born in 287 BC.
 He is most famous for his contributions to geometry and calculus of variations, as well as his inventions of military engineering such as the Archimedes screw.
 The story of him running naked through the streets shouting "Eureka" after discovering the principle of buoyancy is part of mathematical folklore.
 His work laid the foundations for much of modern mathematics and engineering.